raul23/group-behaviors-algorithms/README.rst

   with it (0.25, the lowest value).
 However, for the sake of this flocking project, I didn't take into account the other behaviors but I will eventually port them all in JavaScript.
-- The author used zombies invading a shopping center in search of fresh brains as a backdrop for a simple game where you will iplement and test different steering behaviors exhibited by the horde of zombies.
+- The author used zombies invading a shopping center in search of fresh brains as a backdrop for a simple game where you will implement and test different steering behaviors exhibited by the horde of zombies.

   Each zombie is represented as a green dot on the screen and can be spawned at specific places and at a certain rate during the game.
 The user controls a b